D4V3Z02/4ConnectAI/README.md

 - Added an optimized AI which uses the stateful MinMax-Algorithm with Alpha-Beta pruning and a search depth of 7
 - Added an optimized AI which uses the MinMax-Algorithm by copying boards with Alpha-Beta pruning and a search depth of 7

+## Features for the future:

+- Parallelized copy mode with alpha beta pruning
+- Trace mode which visualizes what the AI plans

 ## Prerequisites

 - Python 3.6